There are a number of folks who find my websites using the search terms “stand-up comedy formulas” or “joke writing formulas”.

 That is probably still the most detailed and extensive book on all things that don’t matter at all or are not needed to know in order produce a stand-up comedy routine that actually work on stage to get big laughs.

-But don’t take my word for it — check it out for yourself.
+But don’t take my word for it — ever.
+Check it out for yourself.
 Then send me a video of you killing on stage as a result of learning all the “secrets” contained in that book.